 Any and all sessions listed on SHAA's CE page will count for ASHA certification maintenance.
 When you receive an attendance certificate, you can submit the info to ASHA in a list of your CE activities at the time appointed by ASHA.

 If you would like ASHA to keep track of your hours for you through the CE Registry, you fill out the necessary paperwork (for the SHAA convention, complete an online form following the convention), and the CE units can then count toward ASHA's ACE award.
-For this privilege and for the convenience and security of ASHA tracking your CE hours for you, ASHA charges a fee.
-Through 2018, it’s $25/year for ASHA members, and can be paid over the phone to the ASHA Action Center, 1-800-498-2071.
+For this privilege and for the convenience and security of ASHA tracking your CE hours for you, ASHA charges about $30/year.
 Remember that this fee is optional, and that you can choose to track your own hours.
 For more information, go to ASHA's CE Registry information page.
-(Link checked October 2017.)

 The SHAA Convention offers AAA CEUs, but most other events listed on the SHAA website do not.
 When you register for the SHAA Convention, you can identify yourself as wanting AAA credit.
 More information about the AAA CE Registry can be found on their website.